PhilMele/M4Project/README.md

 ## 7. Deployment <a name="deployment"></a>

 ### 7.1 Local Deployment <a name="local-deployment"></a>
+**Project Deployment - Local**

+**Project Creation**: The project starts by creating a folder from VS Code name M4Project.

+Once the folder is created, click on folder to start from sratch.

+**Local Deployment**: To copy this project, you can use git clone from your terminal.

+Go to the terminal and input: git clone https://github.com/PhilMele/M4Project.git in the directory you wish to have the project folder in.

+Using your code editor, such as VS Code:
+* click on open folder
+* click on the newly created folder.

+**Database Deployment - PostGres**
 To install PostGres on local, the following steps were followed.

 To set up of PostGres on Local run : `pip install psycopg2`